 See exactly what’s changing and how much you will save in the nOps dashboard

-Coming soon, you can one-click apply Container Rightsizing Recommendations in the nOps dashboard to save even more engineering time and effort.
+You can one-click auto-container rightsize in the nOps dashboard to save even more engineering time and effort.
 Our mission is to make Kubernetes optimization easy, so that you’re freed up to focus on building and innovating.